flipperdevices/flipperzero-firmware/README.md

 Provide signal to pin 16/C0, with a voltage ranging from 0V to 3.3V.

+Press the 'ok' button (button in the centre of joypad) to pause/unpause the waveform display.

 ## To Do

 * Customisable input pin